Wang-Yue/CamillaDSP-Monitor/README.md

 You can quit the program and CamillaDSP by pressing `q`.

+## Spectrum analyzer

+The Analyzer is modeled after RME’s ADI-2 DAC, which is based on Spectral Analyzer in DIGICheck.

+It uses 29 biquad bandpass filters for high separation between the bands, providing outstanding musical visualization.
+To be able to also show DC content the lowest band is not a band-pass filter, but a low pass, catching the whole range from 0 Hz up to 30 Hz.
+With some unusual signals it therefore can happen that the level shown will be a bit higher than expected.

+The shown frequency range is always the human audible range, 20 Hz up to 20 kHz.

+As opposed to most other solutions no FFT (Fast Fourier Transform) is used.
+The Spectral Analyzer performs a true band-pass filter calculation, as in professional hardware devices.
+The frequency distance between the filters is scaled matching human hearing.

+The Spectrum Analyzer shows spectrum for both left and right channels. `%` symbol indicates level for the left channel and `@` for the right channel.

 ## Parameter Tuning

 You can open a text editor and tune parameters in `setting.yml`.
 The script automatically checks if the file is changed, and will reflect your changes immediately in the DSP.